Accessing ODBC data sources from Apache OpenOffice, LibreOffice, and OpenOffice.org

 OpenOffice Base form displaying first record from Northwind products table.

-Example of Using Writer with ODBC Data Sources
+Using Writer with ODBC data sources

 Writer is the OpenOffice word processing application.
 Writer can use external ODBC data either to display in a document or as a mail merge source.